afni/afni/doc/afni_sphinx/programs/gifti_tool_sphx.rst

                This operation can also be performed via -mod_DA_atr: e.g. -mod_DA_atr Encoding BASE64GZIP

-         -perm_by_iord 0/1 : do we permute based on index order (default=1)

-               e.g. -perm_by_iord 0

-               This option simply controls whether datasets are forced into row-major data storage order upon read.
-It is typically desirable, since this is a C library, and so conversion of indices to data (D[a][b][c]) assumes row-major ordering.
-               But Matlab and Fortran use column-major order.

-               For the GIFTI library, the default is to permute the data to row major order (if not already in it).

-               For gifti_tool, the default is to convert to row major order when any of the -write_* options are applied, but to leave the order unchanged otherwise (for inspection and such).

-               See also -mod_ind_ord.

          -set_extern_filelist F1 F2 ... : store data in external files

                e.g. -set_extern_filelist run.1.data run.2.data run.3.data